SERVING ALL OF D.C., MARYLAND & VIRGINIA

 Damages sought by survivors are compensation for the loss of their loved one, and they are mostly aimed at providing the financial support that the deceased would have been able to provide had he or she not been killed.
 To support these damages claims, economists and other experts are often consulted to estimate how much the deceased would have earned over a lifetime.
 Some states also recognize a loss of consortium claim, which compensates spouses and other relatives for the loss of the relationship of the deceased.

 Wrongful death claims are filed by survivors of the deceased.
 In most cases, spouses and children file wrongful death actions.
 However, who may file will vary depending on the individual nature of the deceased’s relationships.
 For example, if the deceased was an unmarried adult, a parent may have the right to file a wrongful death case.

 Wrongful death claims seek compensation for the death of an individual when that death was caused by the negligence of another person.
 For example, if a drunk driver hits and kills a pedestrian, the pedestrian’s family may be able to file a wrongful death lawsuit against the drunk driver.

 PROVING A WRONGFUL DEATH CASE

 In a wrongful death suit, the survivors must prove that the defendant’s negligence directly caused the death of the deceased.
 But first, they must prove that the defendant owed a duty to the deceased.
 This may be the duty to obey traffic laws, for example.

 The survivors must then prove there was a breach of this duty, and because of that breach, the deceased was killed.
 The breach may be failing to properly diagnose an illness, which caused the death.
-At Sanabria & Associates, our attorneys understand how to analyze these claims to connect negligence with the death of a loved one.
+At DMV LAWYER, we understand how to analyze these claims to connect negligence with the death of a loved one.